-The Executive Responsible periodically brings the findings of the assessment process described above (and in particular, any control shortcomings deemed significant/material in terms of potential impact of error/fraud on the financial reporting) to the attention of the Control and Risk Committee and the Board of Statutory Auditors of the Company.
-It also presents a summary of the activities carried out, at its meetings.
-The certification process is guided by INWIT's "Operating Manual for managing activities in compliance with Law 262/05," a document that describes the procedures for managing and updating Internal Control over Financial Reporting (ICFR) as well as the operating procedures for carrying out the testing and the guidelines for managing compliance and monitoring activities for the purpose of the certifications required by current legislation.
+The Executive Responsible periodically brings the findings of the assessment process described above to the attention of the Control and Risk Committee and the Board of Statutory Auditors of the Company.
+He also presents a summary of the activities carried out, at its meetings.

+The certification process is guided by INWIT's "Operating Manual for managing activities in compliance with Law 262/05," a document that describes the procedures for managing and updating Internal Control over Financial Reporting, as well as the operating procedures for carrying out the testing and the guidelines for managing compliance and monitoring activities for the purpose of the certifications required by current legislation.